 Social distancing and meeting in person

-If you can meet in person, it can be helpful to talk about what you are both comfortable with beforehand.
-Having a clear plan can help people to feel more at ease and in control ahead of time.
-The latest social distancing guidance for people in the UK is available here, and public health guidance for the Republic of Ireland can be found here.
+If you can meet in person, it is important to stay safe and follow the guidelines for your area.
+Even with social distancing in place, some people may feel anxious about meeting in person.
+It can be helpful to talk about what you are both comfortable with beforehand.
+Having a clear plan ahead of time can help people to feel more at ease and in control.